 Luckily, it’s super easy to make sugar free ice cream at home.
 And it’s even easier to make sugar free popsicles!

-Trust me, these strawberry cheesecake ice pops give you all the velvety-rich pleasure of cheesecake PLUS serious refreshment.
+Trust me, these refreshing sugar free ice pops give you all the velvety-rich pleasure of cheesecake PLUS serious refreshment.
 I’d even go as far as saying they’re a perfect palate cleanser after a grown-up meal.

 How to make sugar free popsicles – step by step:

 1.)
 Prepare the crumb by mixing all the dry ingredients together in a bowl.
 Add the butter and press with your fingers to form chunks.

 2.)
 Place on a baking tray lined with parchment paper…

 3.) …and roast for about 4 minutes, or until golden.
 This makes the crumb nutty and delicious.

 Remove from the oven and allow to cool.

 4.)
 Place your halved strawberries in a food processor or high speed blender…